nadelicious/sample_node_app/README.md

 * This node application  is not already finished but it is working according to its functionalities.
 * There are some minor touches and algorithms need to be added. :)
-* Design is not already finalized. :)
+* Design is not already finalized. :) (very very busy)

 #### SPECIAL THANKS

 * SINET and Staff
-*Mr. James  Santos, Mr. Eleazar Pepito
+* Mr. James  Santos, Mr. Eleazar Pepito
 * USC CISCO LAB and Faculty